 Reference assistance is available Monday through Friday, 9am to 5pm.
 You can call the reference phone at (801) 581-6184 but please do not leave a message.
 If you do not reach a librarian, try calling back another time.
 You can also email the Reference Desk at firstname.lastname@example.org.

 Interlibrary Loan (ILL) is a service of the library that can be used when you need a copy of a journal article, newspaper article, conference proceedings, or when you want to borrow a book, microform, or video that is not available from one of the University of Utah libraries (check the library catalog first).
 The Interlibrary Loan staff will do its best to get a copy or borrow an item for you from another library outside campus.
-We cannot guarantee that we will be able to obtain requested materials as many other libraries are not yet open and lending.
-Hopefully, our ability to obtain items will increase as libraries reopen.
 For more information see our ILL page.

 If you need a book or article for research, check the library catalog.
 The catalog will search all campus libraries - including all print items and some databases.
 The catalog is available from the library homepage.

 Check out the library map if you've found an item in the catalog, but don't know where it is in the law school.
 If the item is at another campus library, you must retrieve it from that library.